Gum Disease - Topic Overview

 - Periodontitis (say "pair-ee-oh-don-TY-tus") is more severe.
 It spreads below the gums to damage the tissues and

 What causes gum disease?

-You are more likely to
+Things that make you more likely to

-get gum disease if you:
+get gum disease include:

 What are the symptoms?